Looking for a local contact number? We’ve got you covered! We will be happy to assist with your questions at the below contact number.

 Park & Ride facilities are available for the LUAS services at the following locations:

 Before you enter your assigned corral, drop-off your pre-race/post-race clothing and belongings at the Baggage Check.
 While you run, your personal items will be held at Baggage Check and transported to the Finish Line for collection after the race.

 Each participant will receive a large, durable swag bag when you pick up your packet, this will serve as your bag on race day.
 The Baggage Check trucks will be arranged alphabetically near the Start Line.
 Attach your bag tag to your bag before you leave it with the volunteers at Baggage Check.
-While you’re running, your bag will be transported to the finish area in Phoenix Park.
+While you’re running, your bag will be transported to the finish area.
 After the race, reclaim your checked bag at the designated Baggage Check area.

 Please note: DO NOT leave valuables, cash or jewelry in your bag.
 The event is not responsible for any lost items.
 Bags must be claimed before close of the Finish Line Festival on race day.

-In an effort to provide every one of our participants with as comfortable a run as possible, a Wave Start will be incorporated for Affidea Rock ‘n’ Roll Dublin.
+In an effort to provide every one of our participants with as comfortable a run as possible, a Wave Start will be incorporated for Affidea Rock ‘n’ Roll Dublin Half Marathon and 10K.